bgcarlisle/ctcovidstop/README.md

-Each row in this data frame contains an NCT Number from ClinicalTrials.gov (`nctid` column) and a date on which the corresponding clinical trial record's overall status was changed to "Terminated", "Suspended" or "Withdrawn" (`stop_date`).
-The status that the trial was changed to is indicated in the `stop_status` column.
+Each row in this data frame contains an NCT Number from ClinicalTrials.gov (`nctid` column) and a date on which the corresponding clinical trial record's overall status was first changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01 (`stop_date` column).
+The status that the trial was changed to on that date is indicated in the `stop_status` column.

-A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" after 2019-12-01.
-If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01 and it never became active and then stopped after 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19 (e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921 "NCT03365921")).
+A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" from any other overall status after 2019-12-01.
+If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01 and it never became active and then stopped after 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19
+(e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921
+"NCT03365921")).